PasinduOG/iHungry-Shop/README.md

-# iHungry Burger Shop Management System
+# 🍔 iHungry Burger Shop 🏪

 A console-based Java application for managing burger orders in a restaurant.
-This system allows users to place orders, track customers, manage order status, and generate reports.
+This system allows users to place orders, track customers, manage order status, and generate reports. 📊✨

 ## 📋 Table of Contents